prismv/DB48X-on-DM42/doc/calc-help/constants.md

 ### R∞ constant

 Rydberg constant.
-In spectroscopy, the Rydberg constant is a physical constantrelating to the electromagnetic spectra of an atom.
-The constant first arose asan empirical fitting parameter in the Rydberg formula for the hydrogen spectral series, but Niels Bohr later showed that its value is related to more fundamental constants according to his model of the atom.
+In spectroscopy, the Rydberg constant is a physical constant relating to the electromagnetic spectra of an atom.
+The constant first arose as an empirical fitting parameter in the Rydberg formula for the hydrogen spectral series, but Niels Bohr later showed that its value is related to more fundamental constants according to his model of the atom.
 The Rydberg constant value is inferred from measurements of atomic